phze22/Online-Misogyny-in-Danish-Bajer/README.md

 By filling the form you will get access to *data* and *annotation*.
 Please state in the comment field if you would like to have access to other directories as well.

+Lastly, feel free to reach out regarding any enquiries around the project.